2018 Annual Safety and Security Report Now Available

 Cypress College takes matters related to personal and campus safety seriously.
 Suspicious activity should be reported to Campus Safety and/or Cypress Police immediately.
 Providing such information may prevent someone else from becoming a victim.
 Campus Safety can be reached 24-7 at (714) 484-7387.
 All members of the campus community are encouraged to program the number into their mobile devices.

 As part of our commitment to safety, Cypress College plans and implement drills each semester.
 When appropriate, Cypress College issues Timely Warnings in accordance with the Jeanne Clery Disclosure Act.
-For more information, visit the Campus Safety webpage.
+For more information, visit Campus Safety.

 The Clery Act